Redislabs-Solution-Architects/openshift_crdb/readme.md

-# How to Create an Active-active (CRDB) in Redis Enterprise for Openshift
+# How to Create an Active-active Database (CRDB) in Redis Enterprise for Openshift

 ## Pre-requisites